 What to Expect When Your Dog Is Expecting

-There are many signs of dog pregnancy to be aware of if you have an unspayed female dog.
+If your dog is not spayed, there are many signs of dog pregnancy.
 Though during the first month there will not be any obvious signs, your dog will eventually display pregnancy symptoms and give you some clues via her behavior as well as notable physical changes.

 Veterinarians at Noah's Ark Veterinary Hospital list the early signs of pregnancy to include decreased activity, change in appetite, displays of nesting behaviors, enlarged or discolored nipples, and weight gain.

 If you suspect your dog is pregnant, consult your veterinarian for advice on what to expect moving forward and what her nutritional needs may be during this time.